KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 .. _Download Eclipse: https://download.eclipse.org/birt/downloads/drops/R-R1-4_4_2-201502171805/birt-report-designer-all-in-one-4_4_2-20150217.zip

-Here you can find some information about how installa and use Birt report designer: 'How  install and use birt'_
+Here you can find some information about how install and use Birt report designer: 'How  install and use birt'_

 .. _How  install and use birt:  https://eclipse.github.io/birt-website/docs/installation